ownego/polaris-vue/docs/components/AppProvider/README.md

   - fileName: I18n.vue
     title: With i18n
     description: With an `i18n`, `AppProvider` will provide these translations to polaris components.
 See [using translations](https://polaris.shopify.com/components/app-provider#using-translations)
-description: App provider is a required component that enables sharing global settings throughout the hierarchy of your application.
-head:
-  - - meta
-    - name: keywords
-      content: app provider appprovider internationalization i18n localization context translate translation application-wrapper wrapper sdk
-  - - meta
-    - name: description
-      content: App provider is a required component that enables sharing global settings throughout the hierarchy of your application.
 ---

 # {{ $frontmatter.title }}